thIS IS WHO WE ARE

 SOMOS includes all of us, and it’s a palindrome which reads the same backward as forward.
 Creating this new nonprofit organization was a little like the palindrome, we took some steps forward and then reflected backward at our life experiences.

 In 2013 a group of friends hosted a “noche del rebozo” for Las Comadres, an informal network of Latinas who gather monthly to share events, activities, and resources.
 Merri Gutierrez, Becky Barrera, Aida Canales, Norma DeLeon, Nora Comstock, Gloria Uribe, and Carmen Tafolla planned an evening at Tres Rebecas Boutique and Librería to explore everything about rebozos.
 There was a room for learning how rebozos are made, another room for practicing all the ways to wear a rebozo, and yet another to delve into the cultural traditions of the rebozo while a display of rebozos captivated everyone.
 The evening was topped off by Carmen reading poetry from her new book “Rebozos”.
-Several of us had traveled together to Mexico and we wanted to share our excitement about what we had learned by visiting the artisans, not the tourist spots.
 Las Comadres brought covered dishes to share and loved every minute of the evening.

 Within the year we were attracting more friends and experts to this concept of “group event planning” and pretty soon we were hosting fashion shows, building Día de muertos altars for the library, hosting Día de los niños celebrations, and pulling together activities for the San Antonio Book festival.
 Dozens of friends moved in and out of these activities, and all of us had the same goal, to work together to create culturally rich events that promoted understanding of our Latino history, culture, and heritage.
 As friends working together, we hoped to make our city a richer, more understanding place where all cultures can thrive.
 All of us were volunteers.